-During Jewish Disability Awareness, Acceptance, and Inclusion Month (JDAIM), we’re recognizing three local Jewish-owned businesses who have hired individuals with disabilities through the JCFS Duman Opportunity Center.
+During Jewish Disability Awareness, Acceptance, and Inclusion Month (JDAIM), we’re recognizing two local Jewish-owned businesses who have hired individuals with disabilities through the JCFS Duman Opportunity Center.

 It’s Jewish Disability Awareness, Acceptance, and Inclusion Month (JDAIM), a time for Jewish organizations to join forces to raise awareness and promote acceptance and inclusion of people with disabilities.
 JCFS Chicago is coming together with partner agencies to better support people with intellectual/development disabilities (I/DD).